 In May of 2015, I inquired about a knife making contest for the history channel.
 It was called “Forged In Fire” and I was accepted for the competition for the last episode.
 There were only 8 in this first season and feel very fortunate that I was able to be in it.
 It was a delightful experience and I truly enjoyed competing against my friends.
 From my point of view, we were all winners just for being there and leading the way to a truly great TV program.
 I did go home in the second round.
 My good friend, Mace Vitale of Connecticut ended up the winner with his mora kris.
 From what I have read, there was 1.4 million viewers for the weekly show.
 That is a lot of people that were able to enjoy seeing what I enjoy doing.
 Looking forward to seeing the new season as it has been renewed.

 I was able to go back on the show, Forged in Fire, for a fan favorite show.
 Chad Osborne, Robby Bowman, and Josh Weston, along with myself met to compete against each other.
 Josh and I got to come back to our home forge to make a Panabas, a large blade used in the Philippines for clean up after a battle.
 We tied on performance and Josh had the prettier blade so he won, and I got my knife back.
 They kept his.
 The FIF experience has been nothing but wonderful for me.
 I have met a lot of great knife makers and we meet in Pigeon Forge in September now for a Grudge Match.
-This is our fans to see us hammer out something in person and have a chance of going home with it.
+This is for our fans to come and see us hammer out something in person and have a chance of going home with it.
 We give all the forged items away by drawing a ticket that the audience gets when they come to see us, no cost.
 We do have just a little bit of bragging rights that lasts till the next match.
 A great time to get together and even sell a few of our knives to those that attend.
 This year 2018, it will be the 21-23 of September at the Iron Mountain Metal Craft forge of Robby Bowman in Pigeon Forge, TN.
 There is no charge to watch.

 This year, 2019, looks to be a bigger and more exciting event at the Grudge Match in Pigeon Forge, TN.
 It will be held for 3 days, Sept 27-29, 2019 and have over 20 former FIF contestants in attendance.
 Looking forward to seeing every one.